MananChoudhary/Sales_Insights/README.md

-# Sales_Insights
+# Exploratory data analysis using SQL

 This project contains the insights of the sales data containing multiple tables.
+The exploration of data is performed using multiple functionalities of sql comprising of -
+1. Windows Functions
+2. CTE
+3. Aggregation functions
+4. Joins
+5. Subqueries

+There are 5 tables used for this project
 The description of the data tables are as follows:-

 ## 1. Customer's table